We never outgrow listening to stories.

 Get a shot of emotions in your arm, learn something new, or scare the hell out of yourself – any kind of diversion is good.

-Get your story fix from these podcasts.
+Get your story fix from only the best story podcasts.

 Oh!
 Almost forgot, I am also addicted to green tea and Harry Potter.